Cellular stress response: General characteristics

 Cellular stress responses are primarily mediated through what are classified as stress proteins.
 Stress proteins often are further subdivided into two general categories: those that only are activated by stress, or those that are involved both in stress responses and in normal cellular functioning.
 The essential character of these stress proteins in promoting the survival of cells has contributed to them being remarkably well conserved across phyla, with nearly identical stress proteins being expressed in the simplest prokaryotic cells as well as the most complex eukaryotic ones.

 Stress proteins can exhibit widely varied functions within a cell- both during normal life processes and in response to stress.
 For example, studies in Drosophila have indicated that when DNA encoding certain stress proteins exhibit mutation defects, the resulting cells have impaired or lost abilities such as normal mitotic division and proteasome-mediated protein degradation.
 As expected, such cells were also highly vulnerable to stress, and ceased to be viable at elevated temperature ranges.

 Although stress response pathways are mediated in different ways depending on the stressor involved, cell type, etc., a general characteristic of many pathways – especially ones where heat is the principal stressor – is that they are initiated by the presence and detection of denatured proteins.
 Because conditions such as high temperatures often cause proteins to denature, this mechanism enables cells to determine when they are subject to high temperature without the need of specialized thermosensitive proteins.
-Indeed, if a cell under normal (meaning unstressed) conditions has denatured proteins artificially injected into it, it will trigger a stress response.
+If a cell under normal unstressed conditions has denatured proteins artificially injected into it, it will trigger a stress response.

 Response to heat

 Cells subjected to heat shock.
 Cells in slide 'e' exhibit dysmorphic nuclei as a result of this exposure to stress, however 24 hours later cells largely recovered, as shown in slide 'f'.

 The heat shock response involves a class of stress proteins called heat shock proteins.
-These can help defend a cell against damage by acting as 'chaperons' in protein folding, ensuring that proteins assume their necessary shape and do not become denatured.
+These can help defend a cell against damage by acting as chaperones in protein folding, ensuring that proteins assume their necessary shape and do not become denatured.
 This role is especially crucial since elevated temperature would, on its own, increase the concentrations of malformed proteins.
 Heat shock proteins can also participate in marking malformed proteins for degradation via ubiquitin tags.